College Board: SAT and SAT Subject Tests

 The SAT is a fee-based digital standardized test for college admissions in the United States, first administered in 1926.
 The College Board decides how the SAT is constructed, administered, and used in the United States.
 Educational Testing Service (ETS) develops, administers, publishes, and scores the SAT.
 The SAT covers writing, reading, and mathematics.
 SAT scores range from 400 to 1600, with each of the two sections—Reading and Writing and Math—both worth up to 800 points.
-The digital SAT is an adaptive test, made up of 2 reading and writing modules and 2 math modules.
+The digital SAT is an adaptive test, made up of two reading and writing modules and two math modules.
 If the test taker does well on the first module of a section, then the second module of the section will be harder, and if the test taker does poorly on the first module, the second module will be easier.
 Most students take the test during their junior or senior year of high school.
 The SAT competes with the ACT, another standardized college admissions test.

 Currently, the base test is $68.
 Various fees can accumulate—registering beyond the registration deadline results in a $30 late fee and changing a test date, center, or test type results in a $25 fee.
-The waitlist testing fee is $53, the first 4 score reports are free and $14 for each additional score report.
-Additionally, students sitting the test in regions outside the United States pay an additional 'Non-U.S. Regional Fee' of between $43 and $53.
+The waitlist testing fee is $53; the first four score reports are free, and each additional score report is $14.
+Students sitting for the test in regions outside the United States pay an additional 'Non-U.S. Regional Fee' between $43 and $53.
 As a result, student testing fees may run up to $200 or more for a single test.
 However, fee waivers and reductions are available for some low-income students.

 On March 5, 2014, the College Board announced that a redesigned version of the SAT would be administered for the first time in 2016.
 The exam reverted to the 1600-point scale, and the essay became optional (previously, the test had been scored out of 2400 points).
 The testing process was changed to give students three hours to take the exam plus 50 additional minutes to complete the essay.
 In the same announcement, the College Board also said they would be partnering with Khan Academy to make available, from spring 2015, free test preparation materials for the redesigned SAT.
 This included a preparation application to help students practice and identify areas of improvement.
 Practice problems and videos demonstrating step-by-step solutions were also made available.